the2MinEngineer/the2MinEngineer/README.md

 - 🖥️ I've been coding in JavaScript primarily for over 20 months
 - 🖥️ I love writing React and Next.js code
-- 🦀 I’m learning Python and Node.js at the moment
+- 🦀 I’m learning Go and Node.js at the moment
 - 🐦 You can follow me on Twitter [@the2MinEngineer](https://twitter.com/the2MinEngineer)
 - 🧑‍💼 You can also connect with me on LinkedIn [@ifeanyi-Emmanuel](https://linkedin.com/in/ifeanyi-emmanuel/)